Windows

 General information

-- Device status: power status of the device.
+- Device Status.
+Device power state.
 It can be On, Off, or Not reporting.

-- Summary status: if the device status is Powered off, it can indicate whether it is Under maintenance or just Powered off.
+- Summary status.
+If the device status is Off, it can indicate if it is Under maintenance or just Off.
 If the device status is Unreported, it can indicate if the reason is Unknown.

-- Connection type: indicates whether the device is connected by Wi-Fi, Mobile network, Ethernet, or Unknown.
+- Connection Type.
+Indicates if the device is connected via Wireless LAN, Mobile Network, Ethernet, or Unknown.

 When the connection is made via a wireless LAN network, a message may appear indicating that the device has a 0% signal or that FlexxAgent is not sending reports.
 This occurs because the Windows location service is disabled on the device.
 Please check this link to learn how to enable it.

-- Network: device network addressing and public IP for internet access.
+- Network.
+Network addressing of the device and public IP for internet access.
 These networks are created automatically when more than four devices are connected to the same network.

-- Last User: last user connected to the device in domain\account format
+- Last User.
+Last user logged into the device in domain\account format.

-- Connected from: when the selected device is a VDI or similar, it shows the name of the device from which the virtual device is accessed.
+- Connected From.
+When the selected device is a VDI or similar, shows the device name from which the virtual device is accessed.

-- Code: this field lets users identify the workspace with a personal code.
+- Code.
+Lets identify the device with a personal code.
 This code must be manually filled in individually using the Edit option in the Operations menu of the workspace details.

-- OU: organizational unit in the domain where the device's account resides
+- OU.
+Organizational unit of the domain where the device account resides.

 Extended Info